shiruimin123/IL2236_project/README.md

 ![verify for figure25.9](259.png)

+The prevalent pattern evident in the data is the increase in latency coupled with a decrease in throughput resulting from larger packet sizes.
+These larger packets are inherently disadvantaged in terms of latency due to their extended serialization overhead.
+Moreover, the flow control, not being flawless, struggles more in resource utilization as the length of the packets increases.

 ## 4. (Simulation with BookSim)

 **A. (Queuing latency vs. network latency) simulate a 6x6 mesh network, a 6x6 torus network.